 Most people do not know just how old Blogger.com is.
 According to Wikipedia, it was started by Evan Williams, Meg Hourihan and Paul Bausch started in 1999.

-This is another example of how really good Google is.
+This is another example of how excellent Google is.
 They do not charge anything to host a Blogger blog.

 You do need a Gmail account to log in.
-Once you have that you can go to Blogger.com and get started.
-In terms of history Blogger, today really does not resemble Blogger of the early years.
+Once you have that, you can go to Blogger.com and get started.
+In terms of history Blogger, today really does not resemble the Blogger of the early years.

 They are trying hard to be a player in the marketplace.
 Just because they are Google, and people are associated with Google in so many other ways, starting a Blogger account makes sense.